proxmox/ceph/ceph/src/nvmeof/gateway/spdk/xnvme/docs/index.rst

 engine is provided, supporting **conventional** NVMe devices, as well as **Zoned** devices.

-Jump right into the :ref:`sec-getting-started` and with the basics in place you can explore the :ref:`sec-tools` and the :ref:`sec-c-api`.
+Jump right into the :ref:`sec-gs` and with the basics in place you can explore the :ref:`sec-tools` and the :ref:`sec-api`.

 Contents: